HaplyHaptics/Getting-Started/The-Haply-Development-Kit/README.md

         • 4x 2-56 screws (Board Case)***       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  • 1x ¾" 4-40 screw (Motor stand)
         • 2x 4-40 set screws black (Arm linkages)

-** if the acrylic plate and 3D printed base are already attached, this set of screws aren't needed and wont be included
+** If the acrylic plate and 3D printed base are already attached, this set of screws aren't needed and wont be included
 *** If you ordered an M0 board, the case only requires one 2-56 screw.
 Only one will be included.

 Device Assembly
 ===============